w3c/wai-tutorials/source/forms/notifications.html.erb.md

 ### Listing errors

-When errors occur, it is useful list them at the top of the page, before the form.
+When errors occur, it is helpful to list them at the top of the page, before the form.
 The list should have a distinctive heading, so that it is easy to identify.
 Each error listed should:

 - Reference the label of the corresponding form control, to help the user recognize the control;
 - Provide a concise description of the error in a way that is easy to understand by everyone;
 - Provide an indication of how to correct mistakes, and remind users of any format requirements;
-- Include an in-page link to the corresponding form control to facilitate access for the users.
+- Include an in-page link to the corresponding form control to make access easier for the users.

 {::nomarkdown}
 <%= sample_start %>

-<h4 role="presentation">2 Errors in this form</h4>
+<h4 role="presentation">There are 2 errors in this form</h4>
 <ul>
   <li>
     <a href="#firstname">